ChromiaProject/directory-chain/doc/full-network-setup.md

 Start by deploying the CHR bridge(s).
 There is a [general guide](https://gitlab.com/chromaway/core/postchain-eif/-/blob/dev/doc/contract/deployment.md?ref_type=heads).
-This guide gives you some alternatives, you should go for the following options:
+This guide describes how to set up a bridge on Chromia network generally.
+What is referred to as the "bridge chain" in the guide is economy chain in this context.
+The guide also gives you some set-up alternatives, you should go for the following options:

 - *Chromia token bridge* contract, since CHR is a _native_ token
 - *Managed* validator contract